World-Class Air Service

 Puerto Rico has an extensive road system with a main freeway crossing the north side from San Juan to Arecibo, and another one linking San Juan to Ponce that crosses the central east side from the north to the south coasts.
 Another important freeway goes from San Juan to Canóvanas in the northeast.

 A hub for transshipment between the Americas and Europe, Puerto Rico has nine modern maritime ports.
-The main seaport is located in San Juan and another major seaport is located in Ponce.
+The main seaport is located in San Juan and another major seaport is being developed in Ponce, which is aimed at becoming one of the most important transshipment maritime facilities in the hemisphere.
 There are also industrial shipping seaports in Guánica, Guayama, Guayanilla and Yabucoa.

 The Mayagüez seaport is expected to become an important cruise ship and tourism hub on the island as more than 1 million passengers visit the island on cruise ships every year.
 The seaports located in the East (Fajardo, Vieques and Culebra) are mainly for tourists and passengers moving from the main island to Vieques, Culebra and other Caribbean islands.